RonSheely/mathics-omnibus/README.rst

 load and use.
 This data comes from `mathics-omnibus/django-db/mathics.sqlite <https://github.com/Mathics3/mathics-omnibus/tree/master/docker/django-db>`_.

-Since this is tied to the docker image, any changes made won't survive across restarting the docker image.
+Since this is tied to the Docker image, any changes made won't survive across restarting the Docker image.

-If you would like to save your own you can set the environment variable ``MATHICS_DJANGO_DB_PATH``.
+If you would like to save your own, you can set the environment variable ``MATHICS_DJANGO_DB_PATH``.
 Here is an example: